LoanpyDataHub/gerstnerhungarian/docs/mkcldf.rst

            concepts[concept.concepticon_id] = idx
        args.log.info("added concepts")

-Here we are writing the table ``parameters.csv``, which contains additional information about meanings and links them to reference catalogues.
+Here we are writing the table ``cldf/parameters.csv``, which contains additional information about meanings and links them to reference catalogues.
 It is based on a concept list that we have specified in the metadata.json file, when setting up the repository earlier.

 .. code-block:: python